-These Roasted Brussels Sprouts are tossed with balsamic reduction, goat cheese and almonds for a quick, easy and healthy side dish!
-My husband declared these addictive!
+These oven balsamic roasted brussels sprouts with Goat Cheese are tossed with balsamic reduction for a quick, easy and healthy side dish!

 WELL.
 It’s finally time to tell you my REALLY BAD, but also REALLY REALLY good all the SAME TIME, news.